 - The second image shows the completed concept map with child nodes and sibling nodes.

-- When you discuss concepts, you can notice that sometimes concepts are connected, and you want to link them to study in detail.
+- When you discuss the concepts, you can notice that sometimes concepts are related, but not in a parent-child-sibling relationship and you want to link them to study in detail.
 For doing this you can add a graphical link (an arrow) to connect two nodes.
-To do this select two nodes, then go to Menu Bar and choose EDIT > CONNECT option. then you can see graphical link which is connected to two nodes.
+To do this select two nodes, then go to Menu Bar and choose "Edit --> Connect" option.
+Then you can see graphical link which is connected to two nodes.
 You can click on the arrow and move it around.

 - You can type your note in the note window which opens as shown in the third image.
 You can change the position and size of this note window.